vomoura/scooter/README.md

 Make sure the key has the appropriate permissions for Maps JavaScript usage.

+API keys can be restricted by HTTP referrers to protect against unwanted use.
+If you apply this restriction, add development URLs such as `http://localhost:5173/*` and your GitHub Codespaces URL to the allowed list.

+Example configuration in the Google Cloud console:

+1. Open **APIs & Services** -> **Credentials** and select your key.
+2. Under **Application restrictions** choose **HTTP referrers (web sites)**.
+3. Add entries like `http://localhost:5173/*` and your Codespaces domain, then save.

 ## License
 This project is licensed under the [MIT License](LICENSE).